 The church has been completely renovated and when lit up at night, it is something really special.
 It almost looks like a nativity scene from a distance.

-The beach is located on the Coast of the Oranges after Pietragrande.
+The best beach in this area is Caminia situated on the Coast of the Oranges after Pietragrande.
 You can leave your car at the top and walk down a winding road or go on the red tourist bus (available in August) that will take you right next to the beach.
 Another long sandy beach with beautiful sea.
 You will also find a couple of lidos on the beach with their own restaurant and sunbeds that you can hire.
 The price is about 7 to 10 euros for the day.
 This includes also a parasol.

 Jelly fish in Calabria